Repulsively Bound Hadrons in a $\mathbb{Z}_2$ Lattice Gauge Theory

-\textbf{\textit{Hadron Binding Phenomenology.---}}In this section, we qualitatively outline the dynamical formation and stability of hadronic states from two mechanisms: (i) repulsive binding above the lower-energy hadronic continuum, and (ii) binding induced from energy lowering caused by particle number fluctuations that lower the state's energy.
+\textbf{\textit{Hadron Binding Phenomenology.---}}In this section, we qualitatively outline the dynamical formation and stability of four-particle hadronic states from two mechanisms: (i) repulsive binding above the lower-energy mesonic continuum, and (ii) attractive binding induced by strong particle number fluctuations that lower the state's energy.
 For clarity, we adopt the nomenclature shown in Fig.~\ref{fig:phenmlgy}(a) where a pair of domain walls separated by $(n-1)$ spins is called an $n$-meson (e.g., a $1$-meson contains adjacent domain walls).
 We call four adjacent domain walls a \emph{tetraquark} and treat it distinctly from two $1$-mesons that are nonadjacent.
-Due to confinement caused by the $h$ term, mesons are already bound.
-We would now argue how the \emph{tetraquark} state is also bound.
+Due to confinement caused by the $h$ term, particles are already bound into mesons.
+We now show how the \emph{tetraquark} state also remains bound.

-The simplest setting to present our \emph{tetraquark} bound state argument is by initializing our spin chain with a $3$-meson configuration (Fig.~\ref{fig:phenmlgy}(a)).
+The simplest setting to present our \emph{tetraquark} bound state argument is by initializing our spin chain with a $3$-meson configuration [Fig.~\ref{fig:phenmlgy}(a)].
 In the limit where $h,m\gg J,K$ and $h=m$, this state is comparable in energy to the \emph{teraquark} state.
-All the relevant states in the dynamics are the ones shown in Fig.~\ref{fig:phenmlgy}(b).
+All the relevant states in the resulting dynamics are shown in Fig.~\ref{fig:phenmlgy}(b).
 These are the $3$-meson states ($\ket{m_3}$), the tetraquark states ($\ket{q_4}$) and a continuum of nonadjacent $1$-mesons ($\ket{m_{1,r=2}}$ denotes a continuum state with separation $r$ between the $1$-mesons).